 By the 1930s, many of Heinlenville’s original residents had passed on.
 Their children had grown up and integrated into the community at large, and the Chinese Exclusion Act had prevented new arrivals from China.
 When the Heinlenville estate declared bankruptcy, Heinlenville became the property of the City of San Jose, which razed the area with the exception of the Ng Shing Gung.

 Despite the objections of Clyde Arbuckle and other local historians, this last remnant of Heinlenville, was dismantled in 1949.
 In 1991, this piece of history was recovered, when the Ng Shing Gung was replicated and dedicated to the community by the Chinese Historical and Cultural Project.

 The 1995 Chinese Summer Festival marked the presentation of the first annual Heinlen Award, commemorating John Heinlen by recognizing an individual who promotes cultural diversity.
 The first recipient was Dave Thomas, owner and founder of the East West Kung Fu School.
 Dave’s interest in the art and culture of Asia is evident in his enthusiasm, which spearheaded the reconstruction of the Golden Dragon.

 More information about Heinlenville is available by viewing the Ng Shing Gung exhibits and Homebase: A Chinatown Called Heinlenville, Jessica Yu’s award-winning video, at the Chinese American Historical Museum in the Ng Shing Gung building at History Park.

 In depth background can be obtained in Connie Young Yu’s Chinatown, San Jose, USA, originally published by the San José Historical Museum Association (now History San José).
-The book is available online (shop at AmazonSmile.com to fundraise for CHCP), at the gift shop at History Park San Jose, and in various branches of the San Jose Public Library.
+The book is available online, at the gift shop at History Park San Jose, and in various branches of the San Jose Public Library.